PM Modi launches Ayushman Bharat health infrastructure mission - ExBulletin

 PM Modi launches Ayushman Bharat health infrastructure mission

-Varanasi: Prime Minister Narendra Modi on Monday launched the Ayushman Bharat Health Infrastructure Mission, one of the largest Pan-Indian health infrastructure strengthening programs, in his parliamentary constituency of Varanasi, Uttar Pradesh.

-The Prime Minister also inaugurated various development projects worth more than 5,200 crore rupees for his constituency.
+“In addition to providing health facilities, Prime Minister Ayushman Bharat’s health infrastructure mission will also provide employment opportunities for the population,” he said.

+Prime Minister Modi also criticized previous governments at the Center and said the nation’s health infrastructure had not received attention for a long time after independence.

-Pradhan Mantri Ayushman Bharat’s Health Infrastructure Mission is one of the largest Pan-Indian programs aimed at strengthening health infrastructure across the country.
-It is added to the National Health Mission.
+PM Ayushman Bharat Health Infrastructure Mission is one of the largest Pan-Indian health infrastructure strengthening programs across the country.
+It will be added to the National Health Mission, according to the PMO.

+The aim of the program is to fill critical gaps in public health infrastructure, particularly in intensive care facilities and primary care in urban and rural areas.

 Sources